tonyest/Prospress/readme.txt

 When a user returns from PayPal after having paid the buy now price for an auction, a user account is automatically created using their PayPal email address.
 This makes it super easy for anyone to buy and auction, while still creating an invoice and other records associated with the successful completion of an auction.

+This is for PayPal's Buy Now only, a user must be registered and logged in to place a bid.

 = Do I need a special theme to use Prospress? =

 Prospress attempts to work with your existing theme.
 It's a primary goal of the Prospress project to support existing WordPress themes rather than require a new one.